Japanese occupation of Malaya: Newspapers

 The Japanese news agency, Dōmei Tsushin, was granted a monopoly covering Malaya, Singapore, and British Borneo.
 All news publications in this region fell under its control.
 An exception may have been The Perak Times which was published by John Victor Morais in Ipoh from 1942 to 1943.

 In Penang, on 8 December 1942 the Penang Malay, Chinese, and English newspapers were combined in the Penang Shimbun.
 Abdullah Ariff, a pioneer Malay watercolourist, drew cartoons for the newspaper.
 Ariff became an active member of the pro-independence UMNO after the war and eventually a Penang City Councillor from 1955 to 1957.
 The Malai Sinpo replaced the Malay Mail on 1 January 1943 and was published in Kuala Lumpur.
 The Jawi script Warta Malaya, owned by Ibrahim Yaacob and financed by the Japanese, ceased publication prior to the Japanese invasion and resumed for a short period from mid 1942 until 14 August 1942.
 During that brief period, it was managed by the Japanese.

 Garrisons

 The 25th Army Headquartered at Singapore provided garrison duty in Malaya until January 1944.
 It was replaced by the 29th Army's, 94th Infantry Division, under Lieutenant General Teizo Ishiguro, which was Headquartered in Taiping, Perak until the end of the war.

-The Second (with the 25th Army) and later the Third (with the 29th Army) Field Kempeitai Units of the Southern Expeditionary Army Group provided military police and maintained public order in the same manner as the German SS.
+The Second (with the 25th Army) and later the Third (with the 29th Army) Field Kempeitai Units of the Southern Expeditionary Army Group served as military police.
 These units were able, at will, to arrest and interrogate, with torture, both military and civilians.
 The civilian police force was subservient to them.
 The Commander of the 2nd Field Kempeitai unit was Lieutenant Colonel Oishi Masayuki.
 No 3 Kempeitai was commanded by Major-General Masanori Kojima.
 By the end of the war there were 758 Kempeitai stationed in Malaya, with more in the Thai occupied Malay states.